thomasabishop/eolas/Electronics/Physics_of_electricity/Electrons.md

 Semiconductive materials are midway between conductors and insulators: they are neither good conductors or insulators but can be altered to function in the manner of either.

 ## Ionization

+Ionization is the process of atoms gaining and losing electrons.

+When an atom has an equal number of protons and electrons it is said to be **electrically balanced**.

+A balanced atom that receives one or more extra electrons gives way to an overall negative charge.
+An atom in this state is a **negative ion**.
+Conversely if a balanced atom loses one or more electrons it becomes positively charged and is thus called a **positive ion**.

+> The process of ionization is constitutive of the flow of current.